usdaud/algotradinglib.github.io/en/pedia/v/volatility_and_risk_analysis.md

-# Volatility and Risk Analysis in Algorithmic Trading
+# Volatility and Risk Analysis

 ## Introduction